stackbitsales/twin-cities-makeup-0e0bd/content/pages/faq.md

           during the days/evenings.
 Saturday is the busiest day for weddings and therefore we do not book consultations at any time on Saturdays.
           The studio is closed all day Sundays.
+      - question: When should the consultation be booked?
+How far in advance?
+        answer: >-
+          The consultations are done about 5-6 weeks prior to the wedding day and are held at Lisa’s studio.
+Consultations are done Monday-Friday during the days/evenings.
+Saturday is the busiest day for weddings and therefore we do not book consultations at any time on Saturdays.
+          The studio is closed all day Sundays.
+      - question: When should the consultation be booked?
+How far in advance?
+        answer: >-
+          The consultations are done about 5-6 weeks prior to the wedding day and are held at Lisa’s studio.
+Consultations are done Monday-Friday during the days/evenings.
+Saturday is the busiest day for weddings and therefore we do not book consultations at any time on Saturdays.
+          The studio is closed all day Sundays.
+      - question: When should the consultation be booked?
+How far in advance?
+        answer: >-
+          The consultations are done about 5-6 weeks prior to the wedding day and are held at Lisa’s studio.
+Consultations are done Monday-Friday during the days/evenings.
+Saturday is the busiest day for weddings and therefore we do not book consultations at any time on Saturdays.
+          The studio is closed all day Sundays.
+      - question: When should the consultation be booked?
+How far in advance?
+        answer: >-
+          The consultations are done about 5-6 weeks prior to the wedding day and are held at Lisa’s studio.
+Consultations are done Monday-Friday during the days/evenings.
+Saturday is the busiest day for weddings and therefore we do not book consultations at any time on Saturdays.
+          The studio is closed all day Sundays.
+      - question: When should the consultation be booked?
+How far in advance?
+        answer: >-
+          The consultations are done about 5-6 weeks prior to the wedding day and are held at Lisa’s studio.
+Consultations are done Monday-Friday during the days/evenings.
+Saturday is the busiest day for weddings and therefore we do not book consultations at any time on Saturdays.
+          The studio is closed all day Sundays.
+      - question: When should the consultation be booked?
+How far in advance?
+        answer: >-
+          The consultations are done about 5-6 weeks prior to the wedding day and are held at Lisa’s studio.
+Consultations are done Monday-Friday during the days/evenings.
+Saturday is the busiest day for weddings and therefore we do not book consultations at any time on Saturdays.
+          The studio is closed all day Sundays.
+      - question: When should the consultation be booked?
+How far in advance?
+        answer: >-
+          The consultations are done about 5-6 weeks prior to the wedding day and are held at Lisa’s studio.
+Consultations are done Monday-Friday during the days/evenings.
+Saturday is the busiest day for weddings and therefore we do not book consultations at any time on Saturdays.
+          The studio is closed all day Sundays.
+      - question: When should the consultation be booked?
+How far in advance?
+        answer: >-
+          The consultations are done about 5-6 weeks prior to the wedding day and are held at Lisa’s studio.
+Consultations are done Monday-Friday during the days/evenings.
+Saturday is the busiest day for weddings and therefore we do not book consultations at any time on Saturdays.
+          The studio is closed all day Sundays.
+      - question: When should the consultation be booked?
+How far in advance?
+        answer: >-
+          The consultations are done about 5-6 weeks prior to the wedding day and are held at Lisa’s studio.
+Consultations are done Monday-Friday during the days/evenings.
+Saturday is the busiest day for weddings and therefore we do not book consultations at any time on Saturdays.
+          The studio is closed all day Sundays.
+      - question: When should the consultation be booked?
+How far in advance?
+        answer: >-
+          The consultations are done about 5-6 weeks prior to the wedding day and are held at Lisa’s studio.
+Consultations are done Monday-Friday during the days/evenings.
+Saturday is the busiest day for weddings and therefore we do not book consultations at any time on Saturdays.
+          The studio is closed all day Sundays.
+      - question: When should the consultation be booked?
+How far in advance?
+        answer: >-
+          The consultations are done about 5-6 weeks prior to the wedding day and are held at Lisa’s studio.
+Consultations are done Monday-Friday during the days/evenings.
+Saturday is the busiest day for weddings and therefore we do not book consultations at any time on Saturdays.
+          The studio is closed all day Sundays.
     styles:
       self:
         height: auto